tunbridgep/SteamCMDHelper/README.md

 *I have found a bug or have a feature suggestion.
 What can I do?*
 You can report bugs or request new features on the issues page.
 I also accept pull requests.

+*Why does the script produce so much extra unnecessary output?*
+There is no way to run SteamCMD in "silent mode" or any equivalent, and redirecting output to a file is problematic as it can hide login prompts etc.

+*I ended the script early and it left a steamcmd_temp folder in my steamapps folder.
+Is this safe to delete?*
+Yes.
+This is cleaned up at the end of the script.
+If you quit early for whatever reason, it won't be cleaned up.
+It is safe to delete.

+*Why do you bother creating a temp folder in my steamapps folder, why not just go straight to the right folder in the first place?*
+Because of the steamCMD folder path spaces bug.
+Many games have spaces in their folder names and steamCMD would download to the wrong place otherwise.

+## Future Plans ##

+SteamCMD has no issues if it takes its folder path from a steamcmd script file rather than the command line.
+I might modify the script to create a temporary script file instead of using the workarounds I have been using currently.